-What could be a deterrent is the building of miniatures - appreciated by die-hard fans.
-The figure packs contain all sorts of small parts with the subtle reference “Requires some assemly”, so you have to assemble and not too tightly.
-Countless body parts need to be joined together, and this is a hurdle that should not be underestimated, especially with the thin bony arms of the skeletons.
-Just unpack and go isn't how The Elder Scrolls: Call to Arms works.
-It is a genre-typical tabletop with all the advantages and disadvantages that such games bring with them.
-In any case, the effort will be rewarded.
-Anyone who takes the time to assemble and paint the detailed figures with a coat of paint can delve deep into the world of the video game series “The Elder Scrolls”.
+What might put you off is the miniature construction - appreciated by die-hard fans.
+The figure packs contain all sorts of small parts with the subtle note "Requires some assembly", so you have to assemble and not too tight.
+Countless body parts want to be joined together, especially with the thin bony arms of the skeletons, this is a hurdle that should not be underestimated.
+Just unboxing and going isn't how The Elder Scrolls: Call to Arms works.
+It's a genre-typical tabletop with all the advantages and disadvantages that come with such games.
+In any case, the effort is rewarded.
+Anyone who takes the time to assemble the detailed figures and paint them if possible can immerse themselves deeply in the world of the video game series "The Elder Scrolls".

 What is currently available through Modiphius is by no means everything the British publisher wants to publish about the new brand.
 Currently available are only the undead including the dragon-born as well as the two faction packages for the storm coats and the Imperial Legion.
 This is currently only scratching the surface of what the franchise has in store.
 A look at the rulebook of the basic set reveals that more can be expected in the future.
 It speaks of the different races of Tamriel - because this currently has no effect on the current gaming experience, it can be assumed that new races - such as the Orsimer or Khajit - will find their way into the tabletop.
 This can be recognized, among other things, by the fact that the races are not only mentioned and briefly presented, but that skill rules have already been established.

-The Elder Scrolls: Call to Arms is therefore to be seen as the prelude to a long-term cooperation between Bethesda and Modiphius.
-It is unlikely that the time for “The Elder Scrolls” is running out.
-It is already clear that, for example, the online offshoot will also appear for the next-gen consoles - this not only extends the life cycle of the game and shortens the waiting time for Elders Scrolls 6, but also keeps the franchise alive as a whole.
-This should also be good news for tabletop gamers who are just starting out on their adventure.
+The Elder Scrolls: Call to Arms can therefore be seen as the start of a long-term cooperation between Bethesda and Modiphius.
+It is unlikely that the time for "The Elder Scrolls" will run out.
+It is already clear that, for example, the online offshoot will also appear for the next-gen consoles - this not only extends the life cycle of the game and shortens the waiting time for Elders Scrolls 6, but also keeps the franchise alive overall.
+This should also be good news for tabletop players who are just starting out on their adventure.

 Player: Solo and cooperative